yabluko/Robak.LNU.Job-Portal/README.md

 4. Start the Django server by executing the following command: ```python3 manage.py runserver```.

 5. Open your web browser and navigate to http://127.0.0.1:8000/.
-You should see the default Django page.
+You should see the pages of Django project.

 # Decomposition of Tasks 📝: